 Your state's personal injury statute of limitations determines how long you have to file a lawsuit after being in a car accident.
 To find out how long you have to file a lawsuit, check your state's statutes.
-For personal injury lawsuits involving car accidents in Florida, the statute of limitations is four years from the date of the crash.
+For personal injury lawsuits involving car accidents in Florida, the statute of limitations is two years from the date of the crash.

 Depending on the severity of the injuries or property damage, a lawsuit could take considerable time.
 This is why we recommend contacting our car accident lawyers as soon as possible.
 We'll need time to build your case, establish liability in the accident, and determine what damages you should demand from the insurance company.

 Your case also needs to be submitted before the deadline.
 Before the personal injury statute of limitations expires, anyone interested in filing a complaint must do so with the court in their area.
 You may lose out on the chance to seek compensation in your case if you miss this deadline, and the liable party may not be responsible for paying damages resulting from the accident.